Vermont Power of Attorney Laws

 Mental Capacity for Creating a POA

-The person making a power of attorney must be of sound mind.
+The principal (the person making a power of attorney) must be of sound mind.
 The exact contours of this mental capacity requirement are open to interpretation by Vermont courts.
 Generally, you must be able to understand the nature and effect of your act when you authorize someone to act in your place.
 If you're helping someone make a POA and you're not sure if they meet the mental capacity requirement, you should consult a lawyer.

-Witnessing and Notarization Requirement
+Witnessing and Notarization Requirements

 Steps for Making a Financial Power of Attorney in Vermont